linkerd/website/linkerd.io/content/2/features/retries-and-timeouts.md

 title = "Retries and Timeouts"
 [menu.l5d2docs]
   name = "Retries and Timeouts"
+  parent = "Features"
-  weight = 13
+  weight = "3"
 +++

-A [service profile](/2/service-profiles) may define certain routes as retryable or specify timeouts for routes.
+A [service profile](/2/features/service-profiles) may define certain routes as retryable or specify timeouts for routes.
 This will cause the Linkerd proxy to perform the appropriate retries or timeouts when calling that service.
 Retries and timeouts are always performed on the *outbound* (client) side.

 ## Retries